Best Tax Software and Services

 - Online programs: Web-based software programs eliminate the need for a local software installation, which reduces compatibility problems.

-- Interviews: The most popular tax software programs use an interview approach to gathering tax data; this makes tax preparation a simple and hassle-free process.
+- Interviews: The most popular tax software programs use an interview approach to gather tax data; this makes tax preparation a simple and hassle-free process.

 - Table of contents: In addition to the interview approach, many of the more popular programs allow taxpayers to pick and choose specific forms.
 This is a great feature for more experienced users.